 So, your kid has outgrown Disney animations and trying to find something to watch on family movie night has become quite the challenge.
-Don’t fret—these great films will help them navigate through the tricky teen years and keep Mom entertained, too.
+Don’t fret—here are 50 of the best teen movies to help them navigate through the tricky adolescent years and keep Mom entertained, too.
 Get the popcorn ready and enjoy.

 Loosely based on Jane Austen’s Emma, this funny teen classic set in Beverly Hills is a must-see for its iconic ’90s fashion, quotable dialogue (“as if”) and killer soundtrack.